threefoldfoundation/info_sdk/src/tutorials_advanced/running_3bot.md

 - in case of pip it should be available for the user
 - in case of poetry you need to be in the isolated environment using `poetry shell`

-3Bot server could run using `3Bot start --local` starts a server on `8443, 8080`.
+3Bot server could run using `threebot start --local` starts a server on `8443, 8080`.
 If you want to use `80, 443` ports you need to set capabilities for nginx binary (in case of linux) or install as root in case of OSX

 ### Setting capabilities for nginx